MicrosoftDocs/common-data-model-and-service/common-data-model/health-accelerator.md

 ---
 title: Dynamics 365 healthcare accelerator  | Microsoft Docs
-description: Develop healthcare solutions with the extensions to the Common Data Model and built-in forms and views of the Dynamics 365 healthcare accelerator.
+description: Develop healthcare solutions with the extensions to Common Data Model and built-in forms and views of the Dynamics 365 healthcare accelerator.
 author: TheresaPalmer
 ms.service: common-data-model
 ms.reviewer: anneta